Setup In Developer Console

 Your application should now appear in the list of applications in Developer Console.

-2) Pass public license key to the plugin.
+2) Pass the public license key to the plugin.

 Open Window -> Android Native -> Edit Settings